 As a capital provider, Osisko bears significant responsibility to promote and uphold sustainable business practices to maximize long-term value for all stakeholders.
+The Corporation continuously looks for ways to improve its sustainability initiatives directly and indirectly via its mining partners.

-Throughout 2022, Osisko made several advancements on sustainability initiatives.
-Osisko maintained a leading position with MSCI and Sustainalytics, enhanced and further diversified the Osisko Board with two new independent members, Ms. Edie Hofmeister and Mr. Robert Krcmarov, announced four high quality royalty/stream transactions with responsible mining partners, some of which included social commitments to host communities, increased its charitable donations over 2021, maintained a zero incident record in heath, safety and breaches its Code of Conduct, and took up its 20% participation right in Carbon Streaming Corporation's Magdalena Bay Blue carbon project (the "Magdalena Bay Project").
+Throughout 2022 and in 2023, the Corporation made several advancements on sustainability initiatives.
+Osisko maintained a leading position with MSCI and Sustainalytics; enhanced and further diversified its Board of Directors with three new independent members, Ms. Edie Hofmeister, Mr. Robert Krcmarov and Mr. Norman MacDonald; formally appointed Ms. Heather Taylor as Vice President, Sustainability and Communications to continue to shape and expand on ESG initiatives.
+The Corporation also announced new high-quality royalty/stream transactions with responsible mining partners, some of which included social commitments to host communities.
+Osisko also increased its commitments for charitable donations to over \$325,000 in 2023 and developed new internal community investment guidelines to maximize the impacts of its contributions.